Bug report #15535

-#1 Updated by Even Rouault over 4 years ago
+#1 Updated by Even Rouault almost 5 years ago

 I have had a look at that.
 The issue is that in GDALTools the rasterizer offers a save box that list all GDAL supported rasters.
 But only those that have update mode support (DCAP_CREATE) should be listed, and AAIGRID is not one of those.
 Furthermore if you select a format like ERDAS Imagine, the "-of HFA" flag will not be set, so a GeoTIFF will be created.

 #2 Updated by Giovanni Manghi over 4 years ago

 Maybe I missing something (maybe a gdal utilities parameter), so feel free to reopen.